Project Background

 • I learned to identify the constraints of each parties and made pragmatic decisions based on the highest priority of this project: delivering a functional prototype that meets industry regulation and operational requirements.

-• This requires ruthless prioritization – in terms of knowing which features and design decisions that can be included in the scope, and balancing both user and business goals carefully – to deliver target on time.
+• This requires ruthless prioritization – knowing which features and design decisions that can be included in the scope, and balancing both user and business goals carefully – to deliver target on time.